Dinithi-Hasanika/Asgardeo-Flutter-APP/README.md

 The specified default photo in the above configs will be shown in the user profile if the user has not added any photo URL.

+3. Run following command to download the dependencies

+`flutter pub get`

-3. Run the flutter application with the following command in flutter terminal
+4. Run the flutter application with the following command in flutter terminal

 `flutter run`